babakontheweb/babakontheweb/README.md

 * Working with product teams providing design and architecture reviews and recommendations in preparation for implementations.

 ### Staff Software Engineer (April 2016 – March 2018)

-* Load testing of our production environments in preparation of quickly spiking high load events lead to zero downtime for involved APIs and services.
-  - jMeter load tests were deployed using jmeter-ec2 for production scale load in pre-prod and production environments while providing 90% cost savings over commercial offerings
-  - Create, review, and analyze dashboards to correlate load-testing feedback with system dashboards and metrics to identify bottlenecks and improvements.
+* Designed and executed production-scale load tests (jMeter + jmeter-ec2), enabling near-zero downtime during high-traffic spikes and reducing testing costs by 90% vs. commercial tools.
+Logging improvements and APM dashboards correlated with load-testing feedback with system dashboards and metrics to identify bottlenecks and improvements.
 * Reviewing AWS environments and tuning for cost while maintaining high availability and fault tolerance.
 * Interviewing candidates for Software Engineering and Systems Reliability Engineer positions
 * Managing a portfolio of internal and public facing websites and RESTful services.
 Responsible for feature development, bug fixes, performance tracking, reliability, and DevOps.
 * Managing public APIs via Mashery and Akamai and onboarding new 3rd party integrations
-* Lead efforts in migrating monolithic, datacenter-hosted web applications to cloud hosted architecture in AWS
+* Lead efforts migrating monolithic, datacenter-hosted web applications to cloud hosted architecture in AWS
 * Application Performance Management (APM) for applications deployed across data centers and the cloud using AppDynamics.
 Responsible for managing permissions, rollouts, and configurations to provide optimal real-time data across our apps, data centers, and architectures.
 * Architected, implemented, and maintained a variety of applications as they were migrated from data center hosting to the AWS cloud.
 PowerShell and the AWS SDK were used to automate the release process